ebouladier/jgitver-maven-plugin/TalentiaFork-README.md

 ### class GAV

-Remove the version from the artifact definion because we consider that an artifact is managed by the plugin regardless its original version.
+Remove the version from the artifact definion because we consider that if an artifact is managed by the plugin, it is regardless its original version.
-Add a constructor receiving a Maven Dependency element as the source of artifact and Group identifiers.
+Add a constructor receiving a Maven Dependency element.

 ### class JGitverModelProcessor

 Remove usage of directory structure from the evaluation strategy that determine if a project has to be managed or not by the plugin.
 It is replaced by analysing relationship between projects (modules, parent).

-Set the version of the flatten-maven-plugin to the last one (faced bug has been fixed in it) `flattenPlugin.setVersion(System.getProperty("jgitver.flatten.version", "1.0.1"));` replaced by `flattenPlugin.setVersion(System.getProperty("jgitver.flatten.version", "1.2.2"));`
+Set the version of the flatten-maven-plugin to the last one (faced bug has been fixed in it) : "jgitver.flatten.version", "1.2.2"

 ### class JGitverSession